Hotels in Storrs, Connecticut

 Are there extended-stay hotels in Storrs, Connecticut?

-Yes — several extended-stay hotels are available in Storrs, Connecticut.
-Residence Inn by Marriott Hartford Manchester (23.44 mi) offers a full kitchen and on-site laundry.
-Homewood Suites by Hilton Hartford Manchester (24.65 mi) offers a full kitchen and on-site laundry.
+Yes — Residence Inn by Marriott Hartford Manchester (23.44 mi, from $182/night) and Homewood Suites by Hilton Hartford Manchester (24.65 mi, from $180/night) are all extended-stay properties in Storrs, Connecticut, with full kitchens and on-site laundry.

-Which hotels in Storrs, Connecticut are good for business travelers?
+Which hotels in Storrs, Connecticut are great for a weekend getaway?

 Which hotels in Storrs, Connecticut offer free breakfast?